Russian Armed Forces: History

+1991-2022

 The Soviet Union officially dissolved on 25 December 1991.
 For the next year various attempts to keep its unity and to transform it into the military of the Commonwealth of Independent States (CIS) failed.
 Over time, some units stationed in the newly independent republics swore loyalty to their new national governments, while a series of treaties between the newly independent states divided up the military's assets.

 Apart from assuming control of the bulk of the former Soviet Internal Troops and the KGB Border Troops, seemingly the only independent defence move the new Russian government made before March 1992 involved announcing the establishment of a National Guard.
 Until 1995, it was planned to form at least 11 brigades numbering 3,000 to 5,000 each, with a total of no more than 100,000.
 National Guard military units were to be deployed in 10 regions, including in Moscow (three brigades), (two brigades), and a number of other important cities and regions.
 In Moscow alone 15,000 personnel expressed their desire to service in the new Russian Army, mostly former Soviet Armed Forces servicemen.
 In the end, President Yeltsin tabled a decree "On the temporary position of the Russian Guard", but it was not put into practice.

 After signing the Belavezha Accords on 21 December 1991, the countries of the newly formed CIS signed a protocol on the temporary appointment of Marshal of Aviation Yevgeny Shaposhnikov as Minister of Defence and commander of the armed forces in their territory, including strategic nuclear forces.
 On 14 February 1992 Shaposhnikov formally became Supreme Commander of the CIS Armed Forces.
 On 16 March 1992 a decree by Boris Yeltsin created the Armed Forces of the Russian Federation, the operational control of Allied High Command and the Ministry of Defence, which was headed by President.
 Finally, on 7 May 1992, Yeltsin signed a decree establishing the armed forces and Yeltsin assumed the duties of the Supreme Commander.

 In May 1992, General Colonel Pavel Grachev became the Minister of Defence, and was made Russia's first Army General on assuming the post.
 By August or December 1993 CIS military structures had become CIS military cooperation structures with all real influence lost.

 In the next few years, Russian forces withdrew from central and eastern Europe, as well as from some newly independent post-Soviet republics.
 While in most places the withdrawal took place without any problems, the Russian Armed Forces remained in some disputed areas such as the Sevastopol naval base in the Crimea as well as in Abkhazia, South Ossetia and in Transnistria.
 The Armed Forces have several bases in foreign countries, especially on territory of the former Soviet Republics.

+In late 2000 Gazeta.ru reported that of 600,000 personnel planned to be dismissed from the various "power ministries," the Armed Forces would be reduced by 365,000.